greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ## <a id="topic12"></a>Checking System State

-A Greenplum Database system is comprised of multiple PostgreSQL instances \(the master and segments\) spanning multiple machines.
+A Greenplum Database system is comprised of multiple PostgreSQL instances \(the coordinator and segments\) spanning multiple machines.
 To monitor a Greenplum Database system, you need to know information about the system as a whole, as well as status information of the individual instances.
 The `gpstate` utility provides status information about a Greenplum Database system.

-### <a id="topic13"></a>Viewing Master and Segment Status and Configuration
+### <a id="topic13"></a>Viewing Coordinator and Segment Status and Configuration

 The default `gpstate` action is to check segment instances and show a brief status of the valid and failed segments.
 For example, to see a quick status of your Greenplum Database system: